 The Namatjira – STAGE 3

-This is a new stage over a very rugged and spectacular section of the Larapinta Trail, in some ways similar to stage 2 (but a little bit easier).
+A spectacular stage that was first raced in 2021 and is often a highlight for many runners.
+It visits some very rugged and remote sections of the Larapinta Trail, in some ways similar to Stage 2 (but a little bit easier)

 |Start location:||Birthday Waterhole track – 1hr drive from Alice Springs (last 10km 4WD only)|